DrGloo/GlobalDataService/README.md

 }
 ```

-### DayOfWeekLimited Stock
+### DayOfWeekLimited Data
-Stock that is only available on specific days of the week.
+Data that is only available on specific days of the week.
 ```lua
 {
     days = {"Monday", "Friday", "Sunday"}